+Scope (continued)

-Scope (continued) Availability, co-ordination and deployment of railway undertaking resources on site to promote effective recovery under direction of the RIO Management of railway undertaking resources for interim working arrangements Management and co-ordination of railway undertaking responses will include: Leading and directing railway undertaking resources as necessary to support the RIO in successfully managing on-site rail business activities The co-ordination and provision of adequate support for passengers on directly affected trains, and those on other trains that may be trapped or stranded as a result Ensuring resources are available to relieve on-site railway undertaking staff when necessary Essential Underpinning Knowledge Generic roles and responsibilities of external agency personnel (see Element 2.2) Railway undertaking emergency response/customer support arrangements, including those for trapped/stranded trains Knowing who and where to call (such as other railway undertaking control offices) for advice on traction and rolling stock, particularly when the TOLO is not specifically familiar with the traction and rolling stock involved (see Element 2.4 also)
+- Availability, co-ordination and deployment of railway undertaking resources on site to promote effective recovery under direction of the RIO - Management of railway undertaking resources for interim working arrangements

+Management and co-ordination of railway undertaking responses will include:

+- Leading and directing railway undertaking resources as necessary to support the RIO in successfully managing on-site rail business activities - The co-ordination and provision of adequate support for passengers on directly affected trains, and those on other trains that may be stranded as a result - Ensuring resources are available to relieve on-site railway undertaking staff when necessary

+Essential Underpinning Knowledge

+- Generic roles and responsibilities of external agency personnel (see Element 2.2) - Understanding of the requirements for providing adequate support and assistance to passengers in the event of an incident, ensuring their needs and welfare are properly addressed. - Railway undertaking emergency response/customer support arrangements, including those for passengers stranded on trains - Knowing who and where to call (such as other railway undertaking control offices) for advice on traction and rolling stock, particularly when the TOLO is not specifically familiar with the traction and rolling stock involved (see Element 2.4 also)

-Unit 2: Incident Site Management Element 2.4: Preservation of Evidence Performance Criteria (a) Evidence is not interfered with or removed without permission from authorised personnel (b) Protocol of collection (c) Method of collection and continuity of evidence Scope Evidence is: - Perishable (brake pressures, tyre temperatures, etc.) - Non-perishable (train data recording, maintenance logs, etc.) Authorised Personnel are: - RAIB representative or appointed agent (if present) RIO TOLO Police (British Transport and Civil) Incident Officer ORR representative T&RS technical specialist Protocol should include: Reaching an understanding with interfacing agencies in respect of preserving and gathering evidence without interfering with rescue and recovery operations to save life Agreement to gather perishable evidence as soon as reasonably practicable Method of collection includes: - 'For Cause' testing for drugs and alcohol of personnel involved - Photographing (to include the understanding of using a film camera as opposed to digital) - Sketching Written notes - originals MUST be retained Gauge/dial readings Wheel/rail surface temperatures Driving cab radio tapes Train data recorders CCTV footage (on train, forward facing driving cab cameras, stations) Continuity of evidence achieved by: - Collecting evidence in the presence of/under supervision by the RIO and Civil/BT Police/ORR/RAIB - The countersigning of written evidence such as notes and sketches - The sealing of recorded evidence such as data recorders (OTMR) and CCTV media Essential Underpinning Knowledge Traction & rolling stock operation, including OTMR downloading (see NOTE 1 below) Accident & incident investigation procedures 'For Cause' drugs and alcohol screening procedures
+Unit 2: Incident Site Management and Passenger Welfare Element 2.4: Preservation of Evidence Performance Criteria (a) Evidence is not interfered with or removed without permission from authorised personnel (b) Protocol of collection (c) Method of collection and continuity of evidence Scope Evidence is: - Perishable (brake pressures, tyre temperatures, etc.) - Non-perishable (train data recording, maintenance logs, etc.) Authorised Personnel are: - RAIB representative or appointed agent (if present) - RIO - TOLO - Police (British Transport and Civil) Incident Officer - ORR representative - T&RS technical specialist Protocol should include: Reaching an understanding with interfacing agencies in respect of preserving and gathering evidence without interfering with rescue and recovery operations to save life Agreement to gather perishable evidence as soon as reasonably practicable Method of collection includes: - 'For Cause' testing for drugs and alcohol of personnel involved - Photographing (to include the understanding of using a film camera as opposed to digital) - Sketching Written notes - originals MUST be retained Gauge/dial readings Wheel/rail surface temperatures Driving cab radio tapes Train data recorders CCTV footage (on train, forward facing driving cab cameras, stations) Continuity of evidence achieved by: - Collecting evidence in the presence of/under supervision by the RIO and Civil/BT Police/ORR/RAIB - The countersigning of written evidence such as notes and sketches - The sealing of recorded evidence such as data recorders (OTDR) and CCTV media Essential Underpinning Knowledge Traction & rolling stock operation, including OTDR downloading (see NOTE 1 below) Accident & incident investigation procedures 'For Cause' drugs and alcohol screening procedures